Character education

 It is unrealistic to expect schools to adopt character education as discreet lessons in their already full curriculum.
 In fact, running intensive character education modules over the course of a half-term has limited benefit to children, as these traits must be developed and cultivated over their entire childhood.

 Rather, parents and teachers must be aware of the skills and character traits required of children and build in exercises across the curriculum to aid their development.
 There are several institutions devoted to the delivery of character education that provide resources and guidance for teachers in this area.
-We believe that many of life’s most important characteristics can be described as ‘enterprising’ and therefore, the Clever Tykes books help to develop a broad range of them.
+There are related subjects that can be used for character education:

 Whilst society is also evolving, the sheer pace of technological development we’re seeing in the 21st century is genuinely creating significant challenges to the existing school system.
 Whilst character education is absolutely nothing new, now is the time when it, or something with similar aims, must be widely promoted amongst all schools.
 A purely academic focus is becoming increasingly obsolete and is failing to prepare children sufficiently for the lives ahead of them.
 The frustration is that we have the resources and time available to rectify this problem.